Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/forms/overview.md

     description: Replace browser default range inputs with our custom version.
   - title: Input group
     description: Attach labels and buttons to your inputs for increased semantic value.
+  - title: Quantity selector
+    description: Use our custom quantity selector in forms for selecting a number.
   - title: Layout
     description: Create inline, horizontal, or complex grid-based layouts with your forms.
   - title: Validation